 There is a nice view of the canyon from the Monument Creek viewpoint, although it is blocked on one side by the canyon wall.

 This is where the paved Greenway Trail begins.
-It follows the old alignment of the old road and provides access for hikers, bikers, and wheel chair users.
+It follows the old road alignment and provides access for hikers, bikers, and wheel chair users.

 Pima Point is stunning, with a vista that takes in 40 miles of the canyon with nothing to block your view.